skydread1/blog/README.md

 ## 🐍 Rational

 This repository contains the source code of my tech blog made in `python` using the `Django` web framework.
-I used a bit of `HTMX` for dynamic UI especially of the search bar.
+I incorporated HTMX to enhance the dynamic UI, particularly for the search bar.

 The project has 2 apps:
 - `blog`: to manage posts and categories
 - `members`: to manage user authentication